-This garlic butter shrimp is so full of flavor and it is easy to make in the air fryer, done in just minutes!
+This air fryer garlic butter shrimp is so full of flavor and it is easy to make in the air fryer, done in just minutes!

 The garlic and butter combination in this recipe, just makes this shrimp perfect in every juicy bite.
 Our family likes to eat this shrimp by itself, or as a topping to a favorite pasta.